2020-21 WINTER JOBS INFO

-If hired, orientation and training for 2018-19 season occurs on the weekend of November 3rd and 4th with normal scheduled work beginning whenever the ski area opens.
+If hired, orientation and training for 2020-21 season occurs in Late October or November (TBD) with normal scheduled work beginning whenever the ski area opens.

 Mt.
 Baker Ski Area opens as soon as we have enough natural snowfall to operate.
 This typically happens in mid to late November and our last scheduled day of the season is at the end of April.

 During the ski and snowboarding season Mt.
 Baker’s business depends on employees being able to work on scheduled days which will include key weekends and holidays such as Thanksgiving Day, Christmas Eve, Christmas Day, Winter Break, New Year’s Day, Presidents Day, Legendary Banked Slalom Weekend, Easter Weekend, Spring Break, etc. While special circumstances may be accommodated on a case by case basis, know that unavailability at these key times may affect your job status in a given department.

 Jobs are typically grouped into two types of schedules;